 As this is an introductory course, the bulk of our time will be devoted to learning the basic tools available in the program.

+Students will need to have Adobe Indesign on their home computers.
 Try this 7-day free trial download of InDesign if you do not already have the program!

-Computer literacy is required.
+Computer literacy is also required.

 Instructor: David Allen